 “Let’s just hope whoever’s inside is still alive.”
 He whispered under his breath as he pushed himself out of his seat.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, ZilaneWrite a Review